Chart Color Schemes

 Glenroy - West displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Glenroy - West's dwelling structure, as per the latest Census, consisted of 47.4% houses and 52.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metro had 62.8% houses and 37.2% other dwellings.
-Home ownership in Glenroy - West was at 25.5%, with the rest being mortgaged (34.6%) or rented (39.9%).
-The median monthly mortgage repayment was $1,980, lower than Melbourne metro's $2,000.
-The median weekly rent was $369, compared to Melbourne metro's $381.
-Nationally, Glenroy - West's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.
+The dwelling structure in Glenroy-West as reported in the latest Census showed 47.4% houses and 52.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metropolitan area had 62.8% houses and 37.2% other dwellings.
+Home ownership in Glenroy-West was at 25.5%, with the rest being mortgaged (34.6%) or rented (39.9%).
+The median monthly mortgage repayment in Glenroy-West was $1,980, lower than Melbourne metro's average of $2,000.
+The median weekly rent figure for Glenroy-West was $369, compared to Melbourne metro's $381.
+Nationally, Glenroy-West's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing